How to Determine Your Metabolic Type

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Metabolic typing is a modern way to classify people based on biochemical differences.
+Metabolic typing is a modern way to classify individuals based on their unique biochemical profiles.
 Your metabolic type tells you how your body is functioning as a system.
-This is the key to understanding the cause and correction of many health problems.
+It provides insight into how your body is processing nutrients, responding to stress, producing energy, and more.
+Understanding your metabolic type is the key to understanding the cause and correction for many common health problems.

 There are two main metabolic types: Slow Oxidizers and Fast Oxidizers.